“What Do You Wish You Could Do More of With Your Money?“

 Together, let’s explore the human side of money.

-A four month engagement for entrepreneurs and small business owners.
+A six month engagement for entrepreneurs and small business owners.
 It combines financial and business coaching and is designed to ensure your business model, sales process and pricing strategy support your personal finance goals, too.

 Talking about money can be anxiety-ridden, boring and the very last thing folks want to do unless I am on the stage.
-I’m available for workshops (signature or custom-designed), keynotes, panels, and interviews of all types.
+I’m available for workshops (signature or custom-designed), keynotes, panels and fireside chats, and interviews of all types.
 All speaking engagements explore the human side of money.